jefft138/MAXSwerve-Java-Test/README.md

-# MAXSwerve Java Template
+# MAXSwerve Java Test

-A template project for an FRC swerve drivetrain that uses REV MAXSwerve Modules.
+Created from a template project for an FRC swerve drivetrain that uses REV MAXSwerve Modules.

 Note that this is meant to be used with a drivetrain composed of four MAXSwerve Modules, each configured with two SPARKS MAX, a NEO as the driving motor, a NEO 550 as the turning motor, and a REV Through Bore Encoder as the absolute turning encoder.